halayuba/laravel-mini-crm/readme.md

 5. Migrations to create schema and DB structure and Seeders (including factories) are used to pre-populate certain tables.
 6. The "ProcessFileUpload" repository is used to validate and store uploaded files to the local storage folder that is publicly accessible.
 7. Contains many useful concepts: Filters, form validation, scope (in Models), view composer, blade service provider, markdown mail, flash messaging, pagination, and helper functions are used in this project.
-8. TailwindCSS is used for layout design.
+8. TailwindCSS is used for CSS layout design.
 9. Vue.js is used to allow previewing image (logo) in the form (client-side and before uploading to the back-end).
 Vue.js is also used in a few other places (for example, showing/hiding tooltips).
 10. Simple Admin dashboard for updating password.